You are here: NPIC Home Page —> Pesticide Ingredients —> Active Ingredients —> Databases for Chemical Information

 - Specific Chemical (Active Ingredient) Information - NPIC

-- Recognition and Management of Pesticide Poisonings, 5th ed. - Environmental Protection Agency (EPA)
+- Recognition and Management of Pesticide Poisonings - Environmental Protection Agency (EPA)

 - Hazardous Substances Data Bank - National Library of Medicine